cd80-ctf/InjuredAndroidWriteups/README.md

 ![system_images](https://user-images.githubusercontent.com/86139991/173699399-57add92f-2b0b-4ed6-8531-c9e88db1382b.png)
 5. Click `Finish` to create your Android image.

+Before we close Android Studio, let's increase the storage of the device.
+This will be useful later when we want to run debug servers or other nonsense on the VM:

+1. In Device Manager, click the pen icon to edit your image.
+2. Click "Show Advanced Settings" and scroll to the bottom.
+3. Set the Internal Storage to 2048 MB.

 ### Running the image
 Once we create the image, we're all done with Android Studio.
 We can now run the VM we created using the `emulator` binary that it installed on our system.
 At time of writing, this can be in a few different places based on your operating system: